lebaston100/OBSliveTally/README.md

 # OBSliveTally

-This small "webpage" connects to any OBS instance on the local network and displays either the stream status (live/offline) or tally information for different scenes(on air/in preview/neither).
+This small "webpage" connects to any OBS instance on the local network and displays either the stream status (live/offline) or tally information for different scenes or sources(on air/in preview/neither).

 ## This is how the tally part could be used